On the Fairness of Time-Critical Influence Maximization in Social Networks: Achieving Fairness in TCIM

-We note that problem~\ref{eq:fair_budget_problem} is a challenging discrete optimization problem and the objective function does not have structural properties of submodularity as was the case for the standard \tcimbudget problem~\ref{eq:budget_problem}.
 Instead of directly solving problem~\ref{eq:fair_budget_problem}, we introduce a novel surrogate problem that would allow us to indirectly trade-off the two objectives of maximizing total influence and minimizing disparity across groups, as follows: